 If you have been injured on the job, you are likely concerned about how you will be paid through workers’ compensation.
 This becomes especially complicated when your employer is out of state.
-If you need to file a claim, contact the workers’ compensation lawyers Victor Kademenos or Adrienne Hines at Kademenos, Wisehart, Hines, Dolyk & Zeiher Co.
+If you need to file a claim, contact the workers’ compensation lawyers Victor Kademenos or Adrienne Hines at Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA at (419) 625-7770.
 We will use our experience to arrive at the best possible outcome for your case.

 While most employers with Ohio employees are required to provide workers’ compensation in the state of Ohio, many do not have the coverage they need.
 This can result in claims being denied and employees being intimidated into utilizing coverage from another state that is insufficient for their needs.

-Who Is an Ohio Employee?
+Who Qualifies As An Ohio Employee?

 Ohio workers’ compensation applies to all Ohio employees.
 An Ohio employee is someone who works in Ohio permanently or temporarily for more than 90 consecutive days.
 There is no 90-day requirement for foreign employers.
 If your employer is located outside of the United States, it must have Ohio insurance coverage for all workers in Ohio.